-6.4002 Authorization of a request for expedited processing requires the written approval by a sufficient number of members from the following group: Executive Director, Genealogist General, and Chairman of the Genealogy Committee.
+6.4002 Authorization of a request for expedited processing requires written approval by a sufficient number of members from the following group: Executive Director, Genealogist General, and Chairman of the Genealogy Committee.
 The number of members required for approval is:

-- One member, for active duty military applicants currently serving in a war zone or facing imminent deployment to a war zone; - One member, for applicants who are nearing the end of their lives (in hospice care, extreme advanced age, etc.); - Two members for applicants of very high social or governmental status, such as governors, ambassadors, etc.; - Three members for all other cases.
+- One member, for active-duty military applicants currently serving in a war zone or facing imminent deployment to a war zone; - One member, for applicants who are nearing the end of their lives (in hospice care, extremely advanced age, etc.); - One member for applicants sent by the government or their employer to areas of conflict - Two members for applicants of very high social or governmental status, such as governors, ambassadors, etc. - Three members for lower-level government officials, such as mayors and special celebrities.; or - Three members for all other cases.